8 trends that drive the future of mobility

 All these trends are either the cause or the consequence of a term that was coined Code/Space by Kitchin & Dodge.
 Our physical environment is reshaping to codes and software.
 Everything is connected, all our services are digital.
 There’s already places that won’t be able to function in the case of a digital system failure, such as the airport.

-With the Internet of Things, the “things” are actually a representation of increasingly complex systems and the translator of our behavior.
-They use data to improve their knowledge.
+With the Internet of Things, the ‘things’ are actually a representation of increasingly complex systems and the translator of our behavior.
+They use data to get to know us and to improve their knowledge.
+This is a gradual process, eventually everything we’re going to use will have a so-called ‘digital twin’.

 7. Assisted human

 The assisted human is also an important development when it comes to physical attributes.
-This is already showcased by the fact that the regular bike is slowly being replaced by the eBike with paddle support.
-The electric skateboard and now also Segway’s motorized hover shoes are seriously impacting people’s action radius, past the “last mile” and beyond.
+This is already showcased by the fact that the regular bike is slowly being replaced by the electrical one.
+The electric skateboard and now also Segway’s motorized hover shoes are seriously impacting people’s action radius, past the ‘last mile’ and beyond.

 8. Importance of ethics

 With the increased awareness about technology, data and the heightened dependence on these things, the realization that ethics is an important part of the development of these systems increases too.
 We are more critical about what we share and what we don’t.
 We also expect the providers of the services that we use to form an opinion and take a stand on these issues.
-The new European privacy regulations (GDPR) are a sign of the times; it’s symbolic for a new value model, regardless of the practical implementation.
+The new European privacy regulations (GDPR) are a sign of the times.
+Unfortunately the GDPR still doesn’t provide the desired control because the difference between large and small players only seems to be intensified.
+But it did become part of the mindset.
+I also see this happening at the colleges and universities I’m in contact with.
+As noted in the research report, mobility is intertwined with our social and ethical values.

 A new mobility consumer